kartiksinghal98/Realtime_Face-Recogintion/README.md

 # Realtime_Face-Recogintion
-Face regonition in real-time using OpenCV, Haarcascade face detection and knn from sctach.
+Face regonition in real-time using OpenCV, Haarcascade face detection and knn from scratch.